 While Pumping

-- Nipple pain tends to be worse before you letdown.
-Hook yourself up to pump just on the side that is the least damaged, and then once your milk lets down, hook yourself up on the other side, too.
+- Nipple pain tends to be worse before letdown.
+Set yourself up to pump just on the side that is the least damaged, and then once your milk lets down, set yourself up on the other side as well for the rest of the pumping session.

 After Pumping

-- Once you’re finished pumping, you can use a warm compress again for the pain
+- Once you’re finished pumping, you may want to use a warm compress again for the pain.

 - If the damage to your nipples makes wearing a bra (or doing anything besides going topless all the time) unbearable, Medela makes silicone SoftShells that can protect your nipples from your clothes.
 The SoftShells have holes that allow for air to get in to help heal your nipples.